 Following an injury sustained by City’s No.1 Kasper Schmeichel, the Swiss international also made two Premier League appearances at the end of the campaign, at home to Arsenal in a 3-1 win and a 5-4 defeat away at Tottenham Hotspur.

-His playing-time in the last two seasons has included Leasing.com Trophy games, providing experienced guidance to the Club's youngsters in ties against Bury, Scunthorpe United and Tranmere Rovers.
+His playing time in the next two seasons included Leasing.com Trophy games, providing experienced guidance to the Club's youngsters in ties against Bury, Scunthorpe United and Tranmere Rovers.

 Born in Bosnia, Jakupović’s football career began in Switzerland with Grasshopper Club Zurich in 2004, before his impressive displays saw him move to Swiss side FC Thun and then Lokomotiv Moscow in Russia.

 He was loaned back to Grasshoppers during his spell in Russia and again excelled with his contributions to the team – not least a 94th-minute equaliser against BSC Young Boys in one of his first appearances.

 Following further spells in the Greek Super League with Olympiakos Volou and Aris, Jakupović signed for Hull City at the start of the 2012/13 campaign.

 His education in English football continued with a loan spell at Leyton Orient in 2014, but after being recalled by Hull, Jakupović quickly went on to establish himself as a key figure in the team.